AI Primer – Module 1

 📝Viewer's Notes

-• Marketing example: AI helps write campaigns, test variants, and analyze results—frees up time for strategy.
+• Marketing example: AI helps write campaigns, test variants and analyze results.
+It frees up time for strategy.

 • Tools are affordable and made for SMBs.
 This isn’t enterprise-only tech anymore.